elisemercury/difPy-dev/docs/index.rst

 .. note::

-   ✨ Update to [difPy v4](https://pypi.org/project/difPy/) for up to **10x performance increases** to previous versions! :ref:`What's new in v4?`.
+   ✨ Update to **`difPy v4 <https://pypi.org/project/difPy/>`_** for up to **10x performance increases** to previous versions! :ref:`What's new in v4?`

+difPy searches for images in **one or more different folders**, compares the images it found and checks whether these are duplicates.
+It then outputs the **image files classified as duplicates** as well as the **images having the lowest resolutions**, so you know which of the duplicate images are safe to be deleted.
+You can then either delete them manually, or let difPy delete them for you.

-difPy compares the images based on their tensors i. e. the image content.
-This approach is different to classic image hash comparison and allows difPy to **not only search for duplicate images, but also for similar images**.
+difPy does not compare images based on their hashes.
+It compares them based on their tensors i. e. the image content - this allows difPy to **not only search for duplicate images, but also for similar images**.

 View difPy on `GitHub <https://github.com/elisemercury/Duplicate-Image-Finder>`_ and `PyPi <https://pypi.org/project/difPy/>`_.